 Diversion Rate: The percentage of waste materials diverted from traditional disposal such as landfilling or incineration to be recycled, composted, or re-used.

 Divestiture: The stripping off of one utility function from the others by selling (spinning-off) or in some other way changing the ownership of the assets related to that function.
 Most commonly associated with spinning-off generation assets so they are no longer owned by the shareholders that own the transmission and distribution assets.

 DNA Hybridization: Use of a segment of DNA, called a DNA probe, to identify its complementary DNA; used to detect specific genes.

 Dobson Unit (DU): Units of ozone level measurement. measurement of ozone levels.
-If, for example, 100 DU of ozone were brought to the earth's surface they would form a layer one millimetre thick.
+If for example, 100 DU of ozone were brought to the earth's surface they would form a layer one millimeter thick.
 Ozone levels vary geographically, even in the absence of ozone depletion.

 Dose: The amount of ionizing radiation energy absorbed per unit mass of irradiated material at a specific location, such as a part of a human body.

 Dosimeter: An instrument to measure dosage; many so-called dosimeters actually measure exposure rather than dosage.
 Dosimetry is the process or technology of measuring and/or estimating dosage.